 If you seek to exercise your rights, and we cannot fulfil your request, we will always explain to you the reasons why as these rights do not apply in all circumstances.
 Please be aware that if your request is manifestly unfounded or excessive, we may refuse to deal with your request or may charge a reasonable fee for dealing with it.

 We have made available this Privacy notice to provide you with concise, transparent, clear and easily accessible information about how we use your personal data, including specific information depending on whether or not we have obtained your personal data directly from you.

 You have the right to access the personal information held about you and to obtain certain prescribed information about how we process it.
 This is more commonly known as submitting a 'data subject access request'.
 We may request proof of your identity before sharing such information with you.
 There is no fee for this service.

-If you discover that the information we hold about you is inaccurate or incomplete, you have the right to have this information corrected.
+If you discover that any information, we hold about you is inaccurate or incomplete, you have the right to have that information corrected.

 In some cases, you may have the right to have the processing of your personal information restricted.
 For example, where you contest the accuracy of your personal information, it may be restricted until the accuracy is verified, or where the processing is unlawful but you object to it being deleted and request that it is restricted instead.

 You have the right to receive, move, copy or transfer your personal information to a controller, which is also known as 'data portability'.
 You have the right to this when we are processing your personal information based on consent or on a contract and the processing is carried out by automated means.
 You should note that this right is different from the right of access (see above) and the types of information you can obtain under the two separate rights may be different.